Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and

 Despite these challenges, the integration of ISLLs into Fed-LS architectures has shown promising results.
-For instance, FedLEO \cite{elmahallawy2023optimizing} leverages intra-orbit links by designating a \textit{sink/aggregator} satellite in each orbit to collect and aggregate models.
-These sink satellites then transmit the aggregated orbital models to the GSs via RF links for global aggregation, reducing dependence on RF links.
+For instance, FedLEO \cite{elmahallawy2023optimizing} leverages intra-orbit ISLLs by designating a \textit{sink/aggregator} satellite in each orbit to collect and aggregate models.
+These sink satellites then transmit the aggregated orbital models to the GSs via RF links for global aggregations, reducing dependence on RF links.
 Similarly, FedShot \cite{elmahallawy2023one} employs a similar sink satellite framework to improve the convergence of ground-assisted Fed-LS through \textit{one-shot} FedL.
-These architectures primarily aim to mitigate synchronization and convergence challenges by utilizing intra-orbit model aggregation, yet they continue to depend on long-distance RF links for global aggregation.
-While these methods address some limitations, a critical question remains: \textit{With the integration of ISLLs, is there a continued need to communicate with aerial/ground nodes for Fed-LS model aggregation?}
+Although these works have taken the first steps towards utilizing ISLLs for intra-orbit model aggregations, they continue to depend on RF links for global model aggregations with GSs.
+As a result, a critical question remains: \textit{With the integration of ISLLs, is there a continued need to communicate with aerial/ground nodes for Fed-LS model aggregations?}

 Addressing this question requires revisiting the traditional reliance on aerial or ground nodes for model aggregation in existing Fed-LS architectures.
-This approach stems from the historical role of LEO satellites as data collectors, transmitting data to terrestrial nodes for processing.
-Recent advancements, however, have redefined satellites as edge computing units \cite{tang2021computation} capable of training ML models \cite{10.1145/3528416.3530985} and functioning as independent computational nodes with inter-satellite communication via ISLLs.
-This technological evolution enables a novel approach: performing model aggregation for Fed-LS directly over satellite constellations and without the assistance of aerial or ground nodes.
-However, utilizing ISLLs for such a purpose raises fundamental challenges due to their unique characteristics and the satellites' mobility.
-Key questions here include determining \textit{when}, \textit{where}, and \textit{how} to employ ISLLs and ensuring \textit{seamless distributed ML training and aggregation} across satellite constellations without ground reliance.
-These challenges form the motivation for {\tt Fed-Span} in this work.
+This reliance stems from the historical role of LEO satellites as data collectors, transmitting data to terrestrial nodes for processing.
+Recent advancements, however, have redefined satellites as edge computing units capable of training ML models as independent computational nodes equipped with ISLLs \cite{tang2021computation,10.1145/3528416.3530985}.
+This technological advancement points to a novel approach: performing model aggregations for Fed-LS directly over satellite constellations, without the assistance of aerial or ground nodes.
+However, leveraging ISLLs for this purpose raises key questions, including \textit{when}, \textit{where}, and \textit{how} to employ these links to enable seamless distributed ML training and aggregation across satellite constellations without ground reliance.
+Addressing these questions forms the central motivation behind {Fed-Span}.